Dimer models and group actions: Construction of symmetric dimer models

-\subsection{The group $D_8$}
+\subsubsection{The group $D_8$}

-Let $\Gtilde_n$ be the dimer model which corresponds to the square $\Deltatilde_n$ as in the $C_4$ case.
-Then we have an action of $D_8$ on $\Gtilde_n$.
-Take the smallest $\Deltatilde_n$ containing $\Delta$ and cut off four isosceles triangles from the corners such that \begin{itemize} \item the resulting polygon (octagon in gereral) $\Deltatilde$ contains $\Delta$ and \item $\Deltatilde$ is the minimum of such polygons. \end{itemize} Then $\Delta$ can be obtained from $\Deltatilde$ by iteration of chopping corners as in \pref{pr:chop0}.
+Let $G_n$ be the dimer model which corresponds to the square $\Delta_n$ as in the $C_4$ case.
+Then we have an action of $D_8$ on $G_n$.
+Take the smallest $\Delta_n$ containing $\Delta$ and cut off four isosceles triangles from the corners such that \begin{itemize} \item the resulting polygon (octagon in general) $\Deltatilde$ contains $\Delta$ and \item $\Deltatilde$ is the minimum of such polygons. \end{itemize} Then again by applying Proposition \ref{pr:Gulotta} to the four corners of $\Delta_n$ in a symmetric way, we obtain a symmetric consistent dimer model $\Gtilde$ with characteristic polygon $\Deltatilde$.
+Now $\Delta$ can be obtained from $\Deltatilde$ by iteration of chopping corners as in Proposition \ref{pr:chop0}.
 Thus we obtain a desired dimer model corresponding to $\Delta$.

-\subsection{The group $D_{12}$}
+\subsubsection{The group $D_{12}$}

 In this case let $\Deltatilde$ be the minimum polygon obtained by cutting corner triangles of the hexagon $\Deltatilde_n$ exactly as in the $D_6^2$ case.
 (Notice that we have $k=l$ in the $D_{12}$ case.)
 Then the same argument as in the $D_6^2$ case proves the existence of a consistent dimer model with $D_{12}$-action corresponding to $\Delta$.